Go to Setup / DAW Controller / Sequencer and select your DAW in the pop-up menu.

-TouchDAW 1.3. has extended support for auto detection of control surfaces.
-When you set the sequencer in the app to Logic, TouchDAW will by default activate this and Logic should automatically detect and install a Logic Control given the underlying MIDI connection has previously been made.
+When you set the app's sequencer preference to Logic, TouchDAW will by default actively announce its control surface service and Logic should automatically detect and install a Logic Control given the underlying MIDI connection had previously been made.
 The option can be turned off in case you want to use the app as a generic controller.

 Alternatively you can also use Logic's scan functions available at: "Logic Pro" menu / "Preferences / Control Surfaces / Setup" Those should equally discover the app and install it as a Logic Control.

 Note that in both cases it may be necessary to adjust the MIDI output port that Logic assigns.
-The input port that it read TouchDAW's query response from should be correct.
+The input port that it read TouchDAW's announcements or query responses from should be correct.

 To install things manually click the "New" dropdown in said control panel and select "Install".
 From the list of defined devices select the one that says "Mackie Designs" for "Manufacturer", "Logic Control" for "Model" and "Logic Control" for "Module".
 Click "Add" and a new control surface will appear in the setup window.
 Now all that is left to do is setting the MIDI ports under "Output" and "Input Port" at the top left hand side as shown below.

 Settings in the "Control Surface Group" table can remain as they are, but you should make sure that the "Track Lock" option is off.
 See Logic documentation for details.

 Logic's MCU implementation is documented in a pdf file available on Apple's website.